ZacharyOldham/CourseProject/README.md

 ## Code Overview

 This section is intended to provide a brief overview of the codebase.
-All code is well-documented, so those interested in a deeper understanding of the code should use this section to understand the high-level structure of the program, but should utilize the in-file comments for a more fine-grained understanding.
+All code is well-commented, so those interested in a deeper understanding of the code should use this section to understand the high-level structure of the program, but should utilize the in-file comments for a more fine-grained understanding.

 ### src/main.py